-Cole Armstrong is an assistant professor of kinesiology in the College of Applied Sciences and Arts.
+Cole Armstrong is an associate professor of kinesiology in the College of Applied Sciences and Arts.
 He holds a doctoral degree in sport management from Florida State University.
 His research focuses on management in sport organizations, sport marketing, and the influence of sport on identity development.

 Matthew Masucci is the chair of the Department of Kinesiology in the College of Applied Sciences and Arts.
 He holds a doctoral degree in the social and cultural foundations of sport and cultural studies from the University of Tennessee.
 His work centers on sporting narratives and their implication on identity, meaning and community.
 He has collaborated on research funded by the World Anti-Doping Agency (WADA) on elite-level American and Canadian female triathletes.
 Other research interests include mixed martial arts, bicycle racing and bicycle activism.

-Nicholas Taylor is an associate professor of English and comparative literature in the College of Humanities and the Arts.
+Nicholas Taylor is a professor of English and comparative literature in the College of Humanities and the Arts.
 He holds a master’s of fine arts from the University of Virginia.
 He is the author of four novels including Father Junipero’s Confessor.
 He is also the director of the Martha Heasley Cox Center for Steinbeck Studies, the only university research archive in the world dedicated solely to Steinbeck’s life and work.

 Timothy Hendrick is an associate professor of advertising in the College of Applied Sciences and Arts School of Journalism.
 He holds a master’s in communications from Brigham Young University.
 Hendrick has two decades of professional experience in the advertising industry, including the tech sector.
 He has managed and implemented corporate branding and positioning initiatives, integrated media campaigns, and promotions and co-marketing programs at the local, national and international levels.
 He has received numerous awards for his creative and strategic thinking.